Legal word of the day: Prolix

 So, when did In-N-Out Burger open in San Bernardino?
 The area near Central City Mall was redeveloped in the 1970s.
 The Redevelopment Agency of the City of San Bernardino put out a photo survey of the downtown area before redevelopment, and if I recall correctly, the area on 2nd Street had houses in the early 1970s.

 The In-N-Out website’s history section gives clues, but no answers.
 Obviously, the first one opened in 1948 in Baldwin Park, the same year that McDonald’s converted to a quick serve restaurant from a barbecue restaurant in San Bernardino.
 By 1958, there were five locations in the San Gabriel Valley.
 By 1973, In-N-Out had 13 locations, all in Los Angeles County, and all with two drive through lanes and no inside eating.
 In 1979, the first In-N-Out with a dining room opened in Ontario as restaurant number 21.
 The website adds that only 13 more no dining room locations were built after that.
 By 1988, In-N-Out had 50 stores in total, and in each of the core Southern California counties: Los Angeles, Orange, Riverside, San Bernardino and Ventura.I have In-N-Out Santa glasses from 1982 that I know we bought from the 190 Bungalow Court location, so that probably means that the original downtown San Bernardino In-N-Out Burger was built between 1973 and 1982.
 [Update: October 17, 2012.
-I couldn't stand it any longer.
-According to In-N-Out's customer service line, the store was opened in on February 11, 1982].
+I couldn’t stand it any longer.
+According to In-N-Out’s customer service line, the store was opened on February 11, 1982].

 The information you obtain at this blog is not, nor is it intended to be, legal advice.
 No attorney-client relationship is established by reading or commenting on this blog.
 You should consult an attorney for advice regarding your individual situation.